 Of course, one and two don’t cost anything, and three doesn’t have to cost the earth either.
 Legal advice on a settlement can cost just a few hundred pounds, not thousands as you would be led to believe by the tabloid press.

 Most divorces in the UK are actually agreed and very few are fought tooth and nail.
-Generally the consumers who use our website, have agreed everything and just want the formal process of filing a divorce put into effect.
+Generally the consumers who use our website, have agreed everything and just want the formal process of filing a divorce put into effect, or they have been separated a long time and have no idea where there spouses are, but now wish to file their own divorce.

 For many years, we have also offered a consent order drafting service, provided by offsite family law solicitors, and every client is sent a questionnaire with an e-mail explaining the importance of putting any agreed financial settlement into a binding order, so there can be no claims months or years down the line.